General Nonlinear Stochastic Systems Motivated by Chemostat Models: Complete Characterization of Long-Time Behavior

+We can approximate $\lambda$ through the occupation measure in a long period of time $[0,T]$.
 In this example, $\lambda\approx 0.915>0$.
 Thus, the process $(S(t), X(t))$ has an invariant probability measure on $\R^{2,\circ}$.
-Figure \ref{f1.1} portray a sample path of $S(t), X(t)$.
+Figure \ref{f1.1} displays a sample path of $S(t), X(t)$.
 The empirical approximation for the density function is shown in Figures \ref{f1.2} and \ref{f1.3}.

 }\end{exam}